Across the Holyverse, only the dragons have more intrigue attached to their origins, and just like them, their mystery continues on.

 …and the last one?

-Seventy two thousand eight hundred and thirty one degrees, or at least that’s the approximate temperature of what the team’s laydeck boxes said after the rescue team scraped up what remained of the poor fools off the very exciting eruption-like formation of the titan’s blood as it exited the body and into the open vacuum of deep space.
+Seventy two thousand eight hundred and thirty one degrees, or at least that’s the approximate temperature of what the investigation team’s laydeck boxes read out after the rescue team scraped up what remained of the poor fools off the very exciting eruption-like formation of the titan’s blood as it exited the body and into the open vacuum of deep space.

 They’re… well, they’re insanely mysterious, and their “nonsensical properties” aren’t the only thing that’s strange about them.